Safety cameras play a vital role in our campaign.

 Four average speed camera trial routes will be installed across London as a part of the upgrade programme.
 The trial routes include:

-The A40 was the first of the systems to go live in October 2015.
-The A406 and A316 systems are scheduled to go live in June 2016, while the A2 system is scheduled to go live in September 2016.
+The A40 was the first of the systems to go live in October 2015 followed by the A406 and A316 systems in June 2016, while the A2 system is scheduled to go live in September 2016.
 Replacement programme press release

 Below is a map of our safety cameras: